BAT INFORMATION FOR LANDOWNERS

 Check out the video and section below for commonly asked questions and more information!

-• After we receive notice that you are interested in having an assessment performed on a culvert that is on your property, our assessment team leader will work with you to schedule a convenient date and time to do the assessment.
-This can be done via phone or emails.
-On the day of the assessment, 2-4 trained Barrier Assessment Team members will arrive at the specified meeting place at the selected time, checking in with you if you desire.
+Once you contact us, our assessment team leader will work with you to schedule a convenient date and time to do the assessment.
+This can be done via phone or email.
+On the day of the assessment, 2-4 trained Barrier Assessment Team members will arrive at the agreed time and location, checking in with you if you desire.

 First, the team evaluates the safety of the areas at both ends of the culvert, possibly cutting away the minimal amount of brush needed to allow safe access to each end.
 After that, the team members will work together to measure and record the dimensions and characteristics of the culvert, the water that flows through it, and any other notes about the current conditions surrounding the culvert.